dfinity/portal/docs/blog/features/vetkd-primer.md

 Note that if we continue in this scenario, the nodes will derive a decryption key and send the shares to Bob.. but, in a public network, those shares can be seen and can be combined by an observer.
 We require that derived key shares are encrypted for transport so that any observer or malicious nodes cannot combine them to obtain Bob’s decryption key.
 So let’s continue.

 * Bob wants to decrypt and authenticates Bob’s ID to the IC.
 He uses a TKG algorithm to generate and send a transport public key TPK and requests to derive a decryption key.
-* If Bob’s authentication to Bob’s ID passes (likely performed in a dapp), nodes in the network use an EKeyDer algorithm derive decryption key shares using MPK and Bob’s ID and encrypt them under Bob’s TPK.
+* If Bob’s authentication to Bob’s ID passes (likely performed in a dapp), nodes in the network use an EKDerive algorithm derive decryption key shares using MPK and Bob’s ID and encrypt them under Bob’s TPK.
 Note, this is the E requirement in VETKD.

 In a threshold system, sufficiently many key shares are required to produce a valid key.
 In this case it is useful to know when or if we have sufficiently many valid key shares so that the process can stop.